UPDATE: 4/11/2019 – Now Available at Amazon and B&N in paperback and hardcover!

 Why did you design such a busy layout for the sample pages?

 See the previous question for more detail.
-In a nutshell, we needed to cram a lot, but not too much, and not too little information on each page of font combinations.
+In a nutshell, we needed to cram a lot, but not too much, and not too little information on each page of pairings combinations.
 Yes, there is a lot going on.
 No, you don’t want to emulate this layout for your next newsletter.
-But yes, you get a wide variety of practical font combinations for each font and each page, all without having to fiddle with any software.
+But yes, you get a wide variety of practical ideas for each font and each page, all without having to fiddle with any software.
 Think of it like a sketchbook for ideas, and you’ll have a perfect understanding of the layout.

 Are you promoting old typefaces versus new ones?

 It would seem that because many new and popular typefaces are not included in this work (like the ever-popular Gotham by HF&J), that there is a bias against new typefaces designed by living type designers over and against old typefaces designed by generations of past type designers.
 This is not the case.
 There is simply a logistical, mechanical, and numerical limit to what we could include in a work of this nature.
-Think of it: 100 fonts times 100 fonts would be a font combinations book 10,000 pages long.
+Think of it: 100 fonts times 100 fonts would be a book 10,000 pages long.

 Should designers buy new typefaces?

 Yes.
 The typefaces included in this book are all classics (or darn near close) and widely used.
 But you must expand into current type design vocabulary in order to be the best designer you can.
 Please support the work of living typographers.
 Do yourself and them a favor and purchase new, relevant work.
-Expand your typographic repertoire and make font combinations out of old and new typefaces.
+Expand your typographic repertoire and make pairs out of old and new typefaces.

 How do I use this book?

 You must interact with this book.
 It is a dialogue.
 It is a resource.
 Each “chapter” is prefaced by a header and body combination using the same typeface.
 Subsequent pages for each chapter leave the header font in place while changing the body typeface among a range of options that will give the designer either a literal working combo, or an inspiration to take to their layout program.
 Either way, a lot of time can be saved by browsing the pages of this book first before fiddling with and drudging through large type libraries and cumbersome font management programs.
-You’ll get to a bottom line faster with the heavy lifting done my merely flipping through these hundreds of font combinations.
+You’ll get to a bottom line faster with the heavy lifting done my merely flipping through these hundreds of typefaces.